Insect-inspired Visual Point-goal Navigation: Methods

-Starting without prior memory (\(\mW_1\) initialised to be all \(1\)'s, implying \(z_\text{L} = z_\text{R}\) and \(\phi = 0\)), the model attempts to drive the robot towards the goal in a straight line, until the robot collides with an obstacle.
-If the collision occurs on the left side, \(\mW_\text{L}\) will be depressed.
-As a result, \(z_\text{L} < z_\text{R}\) is expected in future when the robot is facing the same or a similar obstacle.
-Thus, the right side is more attractive (due to less anticipation of an obstacle), and consequently the MB modulation will promote a right turn.
+Starting with \(\mW_0=\mathbf{1}_{2\times N_\text{KC}}\), the agent attempts to move towards the goal in a straight line as \(\phi_t = 0\), until the robot collides with an obstacle.
+If the collision occurs on the left side, \(\mW_{\text{L}, t}\) will be depressed.
+As a result, \(z_{\text{L},t} < z_{\text{R},t}\) is expected in future when the agent is facing the same or a similar obstacle, i.e., the right side is more attractive, and consequently the MB modulation will promote a right turn.

+The abstracted angular computation by Eq. (\ref{eq:angle2rotate}) is viable, as the real CX is shown to track body orientation and goal direction \citep{stone2017anatomically, hulse2021connectome}, to compare the two to generate goal-directed steering signals \citep{mussells2024converting, mitchell2026framework}, and to be innervated and modulated by the MB \citep{aso2014neuronal,li2020connectome}.
+Calculating \(\phi_t\) by Eq. (\ref{eq:mb-modulation}) is similar to tropotaxis, the renowned locomotion strategy using lateral sensory difference, which has been shown to be viable and effective in recent work of visual route following by insect MB models \citep{wystrach2020lateralised,wystrach2023neurons,steinbeck2024familiarity,yihe2025insect}. \\